fbrinker/pi-init/README.md

 # pi-init
 This is my init script for [debian based rapsberrypi images](https://www.raspberrypi.org/downloads) (I prefer the raspbian LITE one without any desktop).
+But you should be able to use it with any debian jessie+ machine.

 ![preview](http://i.imgur.com/MiPD6SA.png)